alessandro90/args/README.md

 - `Positional`: nameless position argument.
 - `Subcommand`: defines a nested set of commands.
 It can be a flag (`--version`) or just a positional (`version`).
 It supports its own internal set of options and mutually exclusive groups.
 Subcommands can also be arbitrarily nested.

+All the commands have a `function constructor + fluent interface` to build them.
+See the examples for the complete API.

 Once the set of possible commands is defined they need to be gathered into a `options` object: `args::options<cmd1, cmd2, ...>`. `options` performs several checks at compile-time, some of them are:

 - duplicate names